 In other words, it’s typically easier and cheaper to get an auto loan than a personal loan.

-All auto-loan credit inquiries made within 30 days , so you won’t be penalized for getting a variety of quotes on a variety of different loans.
+Make all auto-loan credit inquiries made within 30 days, so you won’t be penalized for getting a variety of quotes on a variety of different loans.

 And getting preapproved for a loan before you go to the dealer allows you to negotiate from a position of strength.
 With a firm loan offer in hand, you both know your budget going in and are in a better decision to negotiate, since the dealer will be motivated to try to beat the offer or risk losing your business.